U.S. Alerts

 Night

 Sunday Night: A 20 percent chance of snow after midnight.
-Mostly cloudy, with a low around 5.
-North wind around 5 mph becoming calm after midnight.
+Increasing clouds, with a temperature falling to near 17 by 9pm, then rising to around 27 during the remainder of the night.
+Southwest wind around 5 mph.

 then Slight